tamari92/kf2-tournament/streamers.md

 ## VII.
 Camera Controls
-This tournament uses a custom spectate system with enhanced features, enabling much more complex and precise control over the camera as well as providing additional information about the status of zeds and the environment.
+This tournament uses a customized spectate system with enhanced features, enabling much more complex and precise control over the camera as well as providing additional information about the status of zeds, players, and the environment in order to communicate as much information to the viewer as possible.
 ```
 1                           Jump to Player 1
 2                           Jump to Player 2